zhentaoshi/Econ5121A/README.md

 **Caveat**: This is an ongoing writing project.
-The text is very incomplete, and must contain many errors.
+The text is incomplete, and must contain errors.
-**Use them at your own risk!**
+*Use them at your own risk!*

 I encourage anyone, in particular students taking my class, to contribute or improve the notes.
 Send me pull requests.